 happy family in the tent

-The campground felt spread out and not crowded and our campsite was near the Hoh River, where giant Roosvelt elk grazed.
-We also had rainforest surrounding our campsite.
-The campground bathrooms didn’t have showers, so we brought our own pop-up shower tent and used water or the river for bathing.
+The campground felt spacious and uncrowded, with our campsite located near the Hoh River, where giant Roosevelt elk grazed.
+We were also surrounded by the lush rainforest, which added to the experience.
+The campground bathrooms didn’t have showers, so we brought our own pop-up shower tent and used water from the river for bathing.

 Small little magical fairytale forest nook near our campsite